yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

 gpio 4 = EZ SETUP button (similar to linksys "button"?)
 (00 = unpressed, 01 = pressed)

 ----
- .
+=== PPPOE ===
 VespaTS: Couldn't get [wiki:WikiPedia:PPPoE PPPOE] to work.
-To get pppoe running I had to change again some settings: wan_device=eth0 (it was set to vlan1)
+To get pppoe running I had to change again some settings:

+wan_device=eth0 (it was set to vlan1)

 Could an experienced WL-500gP user update [:OpenWrtDocs/Configuration#NetworkInterfaceNames:this table]?

+The above does not work for me (on a clean OpenWRT squashfs firmware), I've to use these setting after configure in the web ui:

+/!\ '''Note:''' You may want to do a 'ifdown wan' first, to suppress pppd messages.

+{{{
+nvram set wan_ifname=ppp0
+nvram set pppoe_ifname=vlan1
+nvram set wan_device=vlan1}}}
 === DHCP server & client settings ===
 To act as a DHCP-client towards WAN set the following: